Making your option choices in school? Get inspired and pick the future you want

 You’d also have to write reports, attend meetings and give presentations about projects.
 You’d need a good understanding of electrical health and safety regulations.

-You would work on projects with other professionals, such as civil engineers, architects, engineering technicians and IT staff.
+You'd work on projects with other professionals, such as civil engineers, architects, engineering technicians and IT staff.

 Hours